 As Executive Vice President and Chief Financial Officer of SEACOR Marine since April 2018, Jesús Llorca brings over 17 years of industry experience and critical knowledge of the company's operations, finances and strategies to his role.
 Previously, he served as the company's Executive Vice President of Corporate Development since June 1, 2017.
-Mr. Llorca also held the position of Vice President of SEACOR Holdings Inc. from strategies to his role.
-Pr May 2007 to May 2017.
+Mr. Llorca also held the position of Vice President of SEACOR Holdings Inc. from May 2007 to May 2017.

 From 2004 to 2007, Mr. Llorca worked in the corporate group of SEACOR Holdings assisting the General Counsel.
 From 2000 to 2004, he held the position of Manager at Nabors Drilling.
-Mr. Llorca graduated from ICAD
+Mr. Llorca graduated from ICAD with degrees in business and law.